w3f/Grants-Program/applications/substats.md

 ### Project Details

-We have designed a set of explorer modular components for the Substrate ecosystem, which can be used by stakeholders (such as miners and storage users) and other users.
+We have designed a set of explorer modular components for the Substrate ecosystem, which can be used by stakeholders (such as miners and storage users) and other users.Polkadot, Kusama and Rococo will be suppoted in first version.
 Users can inquire about basic information in the network, such as space information, rankings, blocks, transactions, addresses, visual trend charts, etc. Substats is open-source and has flexible scalability in both network and its functionalities.
 Hence early-stage projects or individual developers can easily integrate our components based on their business needs.
 The data analysis module and custom components are the two core functions of Substats.

 #### High level design